Content upgrades are a great way to build your list fast. I recently added 315 new subscribers from a content upgrade in a single post.

 Every subscriber who signed up for any of your content upgrades will now receive your email update.

-But wait!
 What if someone signed up for more than one of your content upgrades.
 Are they going to receive multiple copies of your email update?

 And the answer is ‘No’.